dominicrodger/dominicrodger.com.old/src/code/starting-over.md

 This maintenance headache makes me want to just throw it all away and start again.
 I'd make it leaner - Kal&#233;o's full of cruft that seemed like a good idea at the time.
-I'd use sites, so I could more easily manage upgrades, and be able to spin up new sites quicker.
+I'd use the sites framework, so I could more easily manage upgrades, and be able to spin up new sites quicker.
 I'd probably separate out parts of it into apps, so other people could use just the parts of it they need.
 I'd write better tests.

 # Why I don't